 Story of Rescue - Fedecka Maria

 Maria acted without any help from the underground, She funded her activities by selling her own possessions.
-As much as they could, her husband and children helped her, as did a few of her family and friends, among whom it is worth noting was Wincent Wójcicki.
-He was a fathful friend who lived with the Fedecki family, whose work at the food co-operative was a principle source of support.
+As much as they could, her husband and children helped her, as did a few of her family and friends, among whom, it is worth noting, was Wincent Wójcicki.
+He was a faithful friend, who lived with the Fedecki family, whose work at the food co-operative was a main source of support.

-Erna Podhorizer-Sandel, a research worker at the Jewish Historical Institute wrote, ”How many Jews were saved by Maria!
-Hundreds of people passed through her home, those whom she had extracted from the Vilna ghetto.
-There was not a night when there were no Jews sleeping at the Fedecki home”.
+Erna Podhorizer-Sandel, a researcher at the Jewish Historical Institute wrote, ”How many Jews were saved thanks to Maria!
+Hundreds of people passed through her home, those whom she had extracted from the Wilno ghetto.
+There was not a night when there were no Jews sleeping in the Fedecki home”.

-For longer or shorter periods of time, Maria hid Jews, whom she could lead out of Vilna, in the house in Lebioda.
-They travelled by horse and cart, or ona truck driven by a bribed German driver.
+For longer or shorter periods of time, in the house in Lebioda, Maria hid Jews, whom she could lead out of Wilno .
+They travelled by horse and cart, or on a truck, driven by a bribed German driver.

 Zuzanna Szabad and her daughters, Amelia and Irena, also found shelter in the Fedecki property.
 Maria obtained false papers for them and placed them in Lida, where they hid until the Russians came.
 After the War, they left for the USA.

-In the autumn of 1942, place gynaecologist Dr Maria Komaj with her sister and brother-in law, Emilia and Wojciech Pogorzelski in Szyrwintice.
-They survived there as the nanny to their daughter until the Soviet army arrived in 1944.
+In the autumn of 1942, placed gynaecologist Dr Maria Komaj with her sister and brother-in law, Emilia and Wojciech Pogorzelski in Szyrwintice.
+There, they survived as the nanny to their daughter until the Soviet army arrived in 1944.

 Let everyone remember her name!

-Her friendship in such a terrible, crazy age.
+Her friendship in such a terrible, crazy age of hatred.